 - Saint Andrew's School offers close to 100 Honors, Advanced Placement, and International Baccalaureate courses as part of its JK-12 curriculum.
 The academic experience of Saint Andrew’s includes an Honor Code, which represents the highest ideals of moral development, integrity, and achievement, as well as respect for the ideas, work and property of others.

 - Rosarian Academy follows the nationally ranked Core Knowledge Curriculum which provides a guide to coherent content and skill development from grade to grade, designed to ensure steady academic articulation as students build their knowledge and skills from one year to the next.
 Local field trips, national travel, guest visits, and community service extend Rosarian Academy students’ education beyond the classroom.

 - Classical Christian Academy of the Palm Beaches is the only Classical christian school in Palm Beach County and one of about 230 classical Christian schools in the country.

-- Our public school district is a national leader in the quality and diversity of its Career Academies and Choice Programs, with 237 award-winning programs.
+- Our public school district is a national leader in the quality and diversity of its Career Academies and Choice Programs, with over 330 award-winning programs.